xiv/teleport/rfd/0043-kubeaccess-multiparty.md

 If a viewer disconnects from the session in a way that causes the policy for required session viewers to suddenly not be fulfilled, the session will transition back to a `PENDING` state.
 In this state, input and output streams are disconnected, preventing any further action.
+The connection to the pod is terminated.

+##### Transition 5: `PENDING -> TERMINATED`

+Any participant of the session can terminate the session in the `PENDING` state.
+This will simply mark the session as terminated and disconnect the participants as no connection to the pod exists at this time.

 #### UI/UX

 The initial implementation of multiparty sessions on Kubernetes access will only be supported via CLI access for implementation simplicity.

+Terminating the `kubectl` process that started the session terminates the session.
+Terminating a participant `tsh` process disconnects the participant from the session and applies relevant state transitions if any.

+Terminating the session from a participant `tsh` instance can be done with the key combination ´CTRL-Z`

 ##### Session creation